What are the advantages of having a birth doula?

 Is a doula the same thing as a midwife?

 Absolutely not!
 A midwife is a medical expert, equipped and qualified to deliver babies, who will be focusing on monitoring and maintaining the heath and safety of mother and baby.
-While midwives are essential assists to the birth team, they have a medical job to do.
+Midwives care about your comfort and feelings too, but they have a medical job to do.
 A doula, on the other hand, is free to focus exclusively on supporting you and your partner, unencumbered by monitoring and charting and other critical medical matters.
-Your doula will typically be by your side in labor even before you see your midwife and will remain with you until recovery.
+Your doula will typically be by your side in labor even before you see your midwife and will remain with you until after your midwife leaves.

 Is a doula replacing my partner?